opsani/coctl/README.md

 ## TODO

-1. Add a Dockerfile and instructions
+1. Basic configuration validation
-2. Basic configuration validation
+2. Basic environment variable validation
+3. Remove the need for the --file option, treat as an argument instead